-The target level of Aspirational lets to be made each year will be described in the Association's Annual Lettings Plan approved by either the Management Committee or Housing Management Sub Committee.
+The target level of Aspirational lets to be made each year will be described in the Association's Annual Lettings Plan approved by the Management Committee.
 Given that the Association has a legal obligation to give "reasonable preference" to applicants with certain types of housing need, the target for Aspirational lets will be set at a low level in relation to the overall anticipated number of lets per year.
 In this way, the Association will let the majority of its houses to applicants with high levels of housing need, while still being responsive to the reasonable aspirations of existing tenants to move to a different area/type of house.